Updated May 30, 2023

-- Streamlining is achieved by removing unwanted and least used features and providing only what is most useful
+- We achieve streamlining by removing unwanted and least used features, and providing only what is most useful.

-- Interfaces were fine tuned to achieve consistency pattern among applications and to ensure uniform user experience
+- We fine-tuned the interfaces to achieve consistency patterns among applications and to ensure a uniform user experience.

-- Coherent modules from the entry point into the system to exit point makes the operation smooth and seamless.
+- Coherent modules from the entry point into the system to the exit point make the operation smooth and seamless.

 Other User specific improvements: